unicode-org/message-format-wg/spec/formatting.md

 - The _function registry_,
   providing the implementations of the functions referred to by message _functions_.

-- Optionally, a fallback string to use for the message if it contains any _Syntax Errors_ or _Data Model Errors_.
+- Optionally, a fallback string to use for the message if it is not _valid_.

 Implementations MAY include additional fields in their _formatting context_.